 The US response so far points to a cross-generational change in the status of the China-US relationship.
 Older executives and government officials are concerned that banning US equipment might damage the relationship, and are ready to enter into negotiations with Chinese authorities to maintain market access.
 However, younger US managers seem to be ready for a confrontation.

-Many younger technologists believe that the current generation of Chinese leaders have let US technical and business leadership slip away due to corporate greed and intellectual property theft.
+Many younger technologists believe that the current generation of Chinese leaders has let US technical and business leadership slip away due to corporate greed and intellectual property theft.
 These technologists have a more realistic sense of competitive international relations, not one necessarily based on globalization at any cost.
 They are quite content to let the Chinese government and state-owned enterprises rely on Huawei and ZTE equipment exclusively, and in their minds, pick up the pieces later on in a more cooperative environment.

-Foreign technical trade associations in China are considered by their members and supporters to be doing their best, and should try to maintain a dialogue with the Beijing government, but there is no expectation that China will enter into serious negotiations over technology policy.
+Foreign technical trade associations in China are considered by their members and supporters to be doing their best, and should try to maintain a dialogue with the government in Beijing, but there is no expectation that China will enter into serious negotiations over technology policy.
 More and more companies are reassessing decisions about what will be exported and what will not.
 International lawyers tell me, anecdotally, that much of their business is wrapping up ventures.
 Google set an early precedent others may have wished they could or thought they should follow.

 In China, older officials are convinced that the Communist Party has surpassed the United States in political and organizational efficiency.
 But it is likely that most government officials, especially at the highest, most-isolated level, have little understanding of the nation’s domestic and international dependence on networking technology and applications.
 Younger officials are more knowledgeable and realistic.